dangstan/datasprints_test/README.md

 ### Running Jupyter

 On Windows, you can run Jupyter via the shortcut Anaconda adds to your start menu, which will open a new tab in your default web browser.
-Then, you can find where you downloaded your jupyter notebook file to.
+Then, you can find where you downloaded your jupyter notebook file to, open the folder and then click on the file twice and open it.